Joiner Mover Leaver Controls: The IT Governance Gap That Creates Hidden Risk

 4. Compliance and Insurance Exposure

-JML failures rarely cause instant outages.
+JML failures rarely cause instant outages but they do increase blast radius.

 The Joiner Mover Leaver Register That Fixes This